phetsims/phet-info/doc/interactive-highlights-quickstart-guide.md

 When a sim supports Interactive Highlights, a toggle switch will be available in the Visual tab of the Preferences dialog to enable the feature.
 When enabled, moving a mouse or finger over an interactive component will display a visual highlight around that component.
+When the pointer leaves the component the highlight will disappear.

 You can use query parameter flag `interactiveHighlightsInitiallyEnabled` to have Interactive Highlights enabled when the sim loads.